Onco Life Hospitals

 Biopsy Cancers Information

-Most biopsies cause minimal pain because local or general anaesthesia is used during the procedure.
+Most biopsies cause minimal pain as local or general anaesthesia is used.
+Mild soreness after is normal and manageable.